WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Review/index.md

 ## P-N Junctions and Diodes

- * **P-N junctions** - When P-type and N-type semiconductors are sandwiched together, the extra electrons from the N-type travel to fill the nearby P-type holes along the junction, causing an electric potential along the **depletion zone**.
+ * **P-N junctions** are created when P-type and N-type semiconductors are sandwiched together.
+The extra electrons from the N-type travel to fill the nearby P-type holes along the junction, causing an electric potential along the **depletion zone**.
  * The electric field created in the depletion zone is called the **junction potential** and is the amount of electromagnetic force (EMF) in volts, needed to to push current through.
  * This amount of force doesn't make it through the P-N junction, which acts like a dam, and is known as the **voltage drop (`V`<sub>`f`</sub>)**.